malaikagalvan/IDS2024S/quiz/5/README.md

-1. All data visualizations map data values into quantifiable features of the resulting graphic
+1. Data visualizations used to represent data.
+Shape, Color, line width, size.
 2. This that can represent data continous data and those that can not
 3. Factors: variables holding qualitative data.
 Levels: different categories
 4. Continous data: integers.
 Discrete data: number of people in a classroom